This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Potato Puree

 If you are a potato fan at all, this dish will blow your mind.
-The sublime rich texture with the rich buttery flavor elevates it beyond any humble mashed potatoes dish you’ve ever had.
-Boil the potatoes in milk makes it so you don’t even have to add heavy cream to get the delicious creamy texture.
+This Potato Puree recipe gives you the smoothest, richest texture with the buttery, perfectly salted flavor that elevates it beyond any humble mashed potatoes dish you’ve ever had – they really are the best.
+Boiling the potatoes in milk makes it so you don’t even have to add heavy cream to get the delicious creamy texture.
 Each spoonful is a velvety experience that will melt in your mouth.
 After you try these potatoes, there will be no going back.

 🔥Chef Nadia’s Tips🔥